edoleone/edoleone.github.io/project.md

 ## Discussion

 The main concern with this dataset is the small size.
-Also, I suspect that many of the features are cross-correlated (i.e. high blood pressure and smoking), so some of the issues with the full fewature model might be stemming from this.
+Also, I suspect that many of the features may be cross-correlated (i.e. high blood pressure and smoking), so some of the issues with the full feature model might be stemming from this.
 In the future, it would be wise to investigate this aspect of the dataset.

 Seeing that the test R^2 score was higher for the 2-feature model than for the full model (0.75 vs 0.74), it can be inferred that the 2-feature model's predictions match the data better than the full model's predictions.